-Role Responsibility for Heritage Management Primary Historic Excavation Directors Have overall responsibility for all archaeological works Prepare this Plan and oversee its implementation.
-Preparation of Archaeological Method Statements for historical archaeological sites and review of those prepared by secondary excavation/site director.
+Role Responsibility for Heritage Management Primary Historic Have overall responsibility for all archaeological works Excavation Prepare this Plan and oversee its implementation.
+Directors Preparation of Archaeological Method Statements for historical archaeological sites and review of those prepared by secondary excavation/site director.
 Direction and responsibility for all historical archaeological investigations including: implementation of Archaeological Method Statements testing and monitoring of historical archaeological sites historical archaeological excavations and salvage Review and approve temporary heritage interpretation including information signage on hoardings prepared by secondary excavation/site director.
 Provide expert advice to assist in planning open days on historical archaeological sites.
-Implementation of the unexpected finds protocol Prepare reporting on the results of the historical archaeological excavations.
+Implementation of the unexpected finds protocol Prepare clearance certificates.
+Prepare preliminary archaeological results reports for each site.
+Prepare reporting on the results of the historical archaeological excavations.
 Manage and direct historic artefact cataloguing, analysis, storage requirements and reporting.
 Peer review of all reports.
-Secondary Historic Excavation/Site Directors assistance in managing the relevant archaeological investigations, as instructed.
-Aboriginal Heritage Excavation Director Prepare this Plan and oversee its implementation Prepare Archaeological Method Statements for Aboriginal archaeological excavation areas Direct, manage and undertake a program of Aboriginal archaeological test and salvage excavations Manage and direct Aboriginal artefact analysis, storage requirements and reporting Manage the preparation and implementation of the unexpected finds protocol for Aboriginal heritage Issue clearance certificates following finalisation of all Aboriginal archaeological investigations at each relevant site Manage and direct Aboriginal artefact analysis, storage requirements and reporting Continue consultation and engagement with the RAPs, and participate and engage in the Aboriginal Focus Group maintained by Sydney Metro Historic Heritage Consultant Manage and direct historical archaeological investigations in consultation with the Primary Excavation Director including: implementation of Archaeological Method Statements Managing testing and monitoring of historical archaeological sites Managing historical archaeological excavations and salvage
+Secondary Historic Excavation/Site Directors Report to the Primary Historic Excavation Director and provide assistance in managing the relevant archaeological investigations, as instructed.
+Aboriginal Prepare this Plan and oversee its implementation Heritage Excavation Prepare Archaeological Method Statements for Aboriginal archaeological excavation areas Director Direct, manage and undertake a program of Aboriginal archaeological test and salvage excavations Manage and direct Aboriginal artefact analysis, storage requirements and reporting Manage the preparation and implementation of the unexpected finds protocol for Aboriginal heritage Issue clearance certificates following finalisation of all Aboriginal archaeological investigations at each relevant site Manage and direct Aboriginal artefact analysis, storage requirements and reporting Continue consultation and engagement with the RAPs, and participate and engage in the Aboriginal Focus Group maintained by Sydney Metro Historic Heritage Consultant Manage and direct historical archaeological investigations in consultation with the Primary Excavation Director including: - implementation of Archaeological Method Statements Managing testing and monitoring of historical archaeological sites Managing historical archaeological excavations and salvage